ax-llm/ax/README.md

-# LLMClient - Tools to make it easier to build with LLMs

-A production ready library, supports all major hosted and open-source LLMs, Build quickly with LLMs
+# LLMClient - ACache and Debugging Proxy Server for LLM Users

+Automatically log all prompts, responses, model configuration, etc to make it easier to debug or keep track of what worked and what did not.
+A must have for building with LLMs.
+It's packed with useful features.

 ![llama-small](https://github.com/dosco/llm-client/assets/832235/b959fdd6-c723-49b1-9fb9-bf879e75c147)

+1. Proxy for Debugging, Tracing, Caching
-1. Guardrails, Extract JSON, LLM Independant Function Calling
+2. Guardrails, Extract JSON, LLM Independant Function Calling
-2. Chain of Though Reasoning
+3. Chain of Though Reasoning
-3. Proxy for Debugging, Tracing, Caching
+4. Since interface to all LLMs
-4. Simpler and smaller than the alternatives
+5. Simpler and smaller than the alternatives

 ---
 [![NPM Package](https://img.shields.io/npm/v/llmclient?style=for-the-badge&color=green)](https://www.npmjs.com/package/llmclient)